jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 business ties to Iranian and Hezbollah figures.
 Sabereen News, which posts primarily on Telegram to an Iraqi audience, is another Iran\-backed outlet run from abroad.
-The outlet is run by Iraqs Iran\- backed PMUs and was reportedly created by
+The outlet is run by Iraq’s Iran\- backed PMUs and was reportedly created by
-Irans Islamic Radios and Televisions Unionthe propaganda arm of Irans IRGC Quds Force.
+Iran’s Islamic Radios and Televisions Union—the “propaganda arm” of Iran’s IRGC Quds Force.
 The outlet largely focuses on local Iraqi issues but has also promoted Russian propaganda and has claimed to conduct cyber operations against foreign and domestic targets.
  Microsoft Digital Defense Report 2023
-Chapter 3 Nation State Threats70
+Chapter 3 Nation State Threats

+70
 North Korea
 Threat actor naming
 taxonomy: Sleet